 What 'FS25' actually means in a lawn context

-The term 'FS25' floats around in a few different worlds.
-In the gaming community, it refers to Farming Simulator 25, which has its own grass-growing mechanics that work nothing like real soil.
-You'll also find FS25 used as a product SKU code on equipment and device spec sheets.
 If you spotted 'FS25' printed on a seed bag or fertilizer label at your local garden center, double-check the manufacturer's website to confirm exactly what grass species are inside, because cheap blended products sometimes include undesirable filler species.
 The guides covering how to grow grass in Farming Simulator 25 deal with a completely different set of steps than what's here.
-If you're really asking about Farming Simulator 25, check out our guide for how to grow grass in Farming Simulator 25 and manage it like the game expects.
-This article is for the person who wants an actual lawn growing in actual dirt.

 The reason this disambiguation matters: the grass species listed on your product label dictate your seeding rate, your timing window, and your germination expectations.
 A bag labeled with fine fescue behaves nothing like a bag labeled with bermudagrass, even if both say 'FS25' somewhere on the packaging.
 Know what's inside before you do anything else.